WarsWorld/WarsWorld/README.md

 Directions for Discord Account:

-- Follow this guide to get the client and secret:[Discord Guide](https://support.heateor.com/discord-client-id-discord-client-secret/)
+- Follow this guide to get the client and secret: [Discord Guide](https://support.heateor.com/discord-client-id-discord-client-secret/)

 Directions for Google Account: